shnarazk/LubySequence/presen.typ

     1\, & " if" k "is the beginning of a segment",
     2 times L u b y_1(k - 1)\, & " otherwise" )
 $
-// As you see, the Luby value is equal to two raised to the power of the local index in a segment.
-So we can define the Luby sequence in another form.

 == indices on the natural number triangle

 #canvas(length: 10pt, {
-  import draw: *

   set-style(content: (padding: 0.4em))
   tree.tree(spread: 0.5,
     ( text(fill: blue, [$(8, 3)$]),